 - Nausea and vomiting

-In the first trimester, there is also a chance of miscarriage is high so you must be careful about everything.
-Even your food intake should be checked and mark what you should avoid at your pregnancy.
+In the first trimester of pregnancy, there is also a chance of miscarriage is high so you must be careful about everything.
+Even your food intake should be checked and mark what you should avoid during your pregnancy.
 You must know what foods that you should avoid, below we have listed that:

 - Raw Eggs

 If you are addicted to smoking and alcohol, then you may increase your pregnancy complications and birth abnormalities.

 Also Read – The Beauty of Mother and Child Paintings